-You build your ark knowing the voice in your head might either be God or just a shortage of lithium and when that last animal gets loaded in, all you can do is wait and see if it rains.
-You have to understand one thing - the rain is not your problem or even your business.
+You build your ark knowing the voice in your head could either be God or just a shortage of lithium and when that last animal gets loaded in, all you can do is wait and see if it rains.
+You have to understand one thing - the rain part is not your problem or even any of your business.
 Your job is to build the ark.
 Specifically, your job is to be crazy enough to build an ark.
 To build an ark, you have to have the special madness of a person who can conceive an ark and see it through to the end, and that means you have to be willing to fail.
 Rejection is part of the deal you’ve signed on for.
-If you're going to risk it all, its better to go down swinging for the fences.
+If you're going to risk it all, it’s better to go down swinging for the fences.

 "So what are you doing now?" says the devil who lives on my shoulder.

 "What stuff?" he says.

 "No, you're not.
 You’re writing another shitty story." he says.